fastapi/fastapi/README.md

 * <a href="https://www.uvicorn.org" target="_blank"><code>uvicorn</code></a> - for the server that loads and serves your application.
 * `fastapi-cli` - to provide the `fastapi` command.

-When you install `fastapi` it comes these standard dependencies.
+When you install `fastapi` it comes with these standard dependencies.

 Additional optional dependencies: